-Typography plays a vital role when it comes to the look and feel of the email.
-It’s a powerful tool for capturing and holding the attention of the reader.
+Typography plays a vital role in the look and feel of the email.
+It’s a powerful tool for capturing and holding the reader’s attention.

-With this quick guide, you can understand different font families and styles along with how to use them in your email marketing.
+With this quick guide, you can understand different font families and styles and how to use them in your email marketing.

 What To Know About Fonts?

-Back when the internet was in its early stage, the web was filled with extremely basic fonts which made the marketers and designers cringe.
+Back when the internet was in its early stage, the web was filled with extremely basic fonts, which made marketers and designers cringe.

-Since they were forced to use them as a handful of web-safe fonts were available at that time.
+Since they were forced to use them, a handful of web-safe fonts were available then.

-But as the world developed, new fonts came into the market, this included web fonts too.
+But as the world developed, new fonts came into the market, including web fonts.

-Well web fonts and webspace fonts are two different things, web safe is a font which you might be using in the mail, it includes :
+Well, web fonts and webspace fonts are two different things; web safe is a font that you might be using in the mail; it includes :

 - Time New Roman

-As for who is using the safe font, because it’s classic, look clean, and also offer to render much better, some of the brands you can notice using the fonts include:
+As for who is using the safe font, because it’s classic, looks clean, and also offers to render much better, some of the brands you can notice using the fonts include: